Carrier Furnace Fault Codes Explained

 If the same fault code returns after one reset, stop resetting the system.
 Repeated resets without addressing the root cause can damage control boards and heat exchangers, turning a simple repair into a major one.
 A Carrier-trained technician can pull the fault history log from the control board to identify whether the fault is new or recurring.

-Burkhardt Heating, Cooling, Plumbing & Electric has been repairing Carrier furnaces across Southeastern Wisconsin for over 60 years, with 24/7 emergency service available when you need it most.
+Burkhardt Heating, Cooling, Plumbing & Electric has been repairing Carrier furnaces across Southeastern Wisconsin for more than 60 years, with 24/7 emergency service available when you need it most.

 Get Your Carrier Furnace Fixed Fast

 Fault codes are a warning, not a death sentence for your furnace.
 Most Carrier furnace issues can be resolved in a single visit by a knowledgeable technician with the right parts on the truck.
-Don't wait until a blinking light becomes a no-heat emergency.
+Don't wait until a blinking light becomes a no-heat emergency — particularly when Wisconsin temperatures are measured in negative numbers.

 Need Help?
 Call Burkhardt.